100 Horses. Let’s Ride.

 Horseback Riding at Vista Verde Ranch in Colorado

-The Vista Verde Riding Program offers fun-filled, informative clinics mixed in with adventurous trail rides that accommodate all riding levels.
 We own the entire remuda of about 100 horses, and we match each guest’s personality with the perfect “horse-onality” to get you off on the right hoof, ‘er foot.
-Our riding program is about much more than beautiful trail rides.
-Even those who have ridden all their lives have been known to learn or experience something new while at VVR.
+Our riding program is about much more than beautiful trail rides; even those who have ridden all their lives have been known to learn or experience something new while at VVR.

 Summer & Fall Horse Program

-It all starts with the quality of our horses and the care we give to their well-being.
-It takes a special horse to do this kind of work, as we need our ranch horses to have a variety of skill sets while also being easy going enough to have a different rider every week.
 We chose horses for our herd who match up both physically and mentally to this kind of work, and their care is at the heart of our horsemanship program.
-Through our in-depth instruction and multiple horsemanship clinic opportunities we teach you how to ride our horses the way we have trained them.
-That results in you having a better riding experience, your horse enjoys having you as their rider, and you help them by reinforcing their training so they continue to be willing and happy.
-Everyone wins!
+Through our in-depth instruction and multiple horsemanship clinic opportunities, we teach you how to ride our horses the way we have trained them.
+This allows you to help them by reinforcing their training so they continue to be willing and happy partners, which then results in you having a better riding experience and your horse enjoying having you as their rider – everyone wins!

 Trail Riding in Colorado